Instrumental Variable Estimation for Compositional Treatments: Simulation Studies

-\subsection{Data generation}
+\subsection{Data Generation}

-For the evaluation of our methods we require ground truth to be known.
-Since counterfactuals are never observed in practice, we simulate data (in two different settings) to maintain control over ground truth effects.
+For the evaluation of our methods we require the ground truth causal effect to be known.
+Since unobserved confounders (and thus counterfactuals) are never observed in practice (by definition), this can only be achieved via synthetic data.
+We simulate data (in two different settings) to maintain control over ground truth effects, confounding strength, potential misspecification, and the strength of instruments (see Fig.~\ref{fig:datagen_example}).